-This year the world comes to Meghalaya for International Mei-Ramew (IMR 2015) or as the world calls it Indigenous Terra Madre (ITM 2015) as global gastronomical specialists join the aborigines of Australia, Amazonian Indians, native American Indians and other indigenous communities from all over the world for this five-day fiesta of never-before-seen food delights, cradled through centuries and passed on from generation to generation.
+This year the world comes to Meghalaya for International Mei-Ramew (IMR 2015).
+The world calls it Indigenous Terra Madre (ITM 2015).
+Global gastronomical specialists join the aborigines of Australia, Amazonian Indians, Native American Indians, and other indigenous communities from all over the world for this five-day fiesta of never-before-seen food delights, cradled through centuries.
+And passed on from generations to generations.

 Indigenous Terra Madre Festival, Meghalaya

-The Indigenous Partnership for Agrobiodiversity and Food Sovereignty, Rome, NESFAS (North East Slow Food and Agrobiodiversity Society), Shillong, and Slow Food International, Italy, are the organisations driving this event, together with the Government of Meghalaya.
-Preparations for this event, wherein over 500 delegates from all over the world are expected, are at a feverish pitch and the excitement in the air is palpable.
-In fact, a series of pre-events are being hosted such as the release of the ITM theme song by the CM of Meghalaya, which was followed by a traditional Khasi dinner prepared by cooks from various villages who are part of the Cooks’ Alliance.
+The Indigenous Partnership for Agrobiodiversity and Food Sovereignty, Rome, NESFAS (North East Slow Food and Agrobiodiversity Society), Shillong, and Slow Food International, Italy, are the organizations driving this event.
+Together with the Government of Meghalaya.
+Preparations for this event, wherein over 500 delegates from all over the world are expected, are at a feverish pitch.
+The excitement in the air is palpable.
+In fact, a series of pre-events are being hosted.
+Such as the release of the ITM theme song by the CM of Meghalaya, which was followed by a traditional Khasi dinner.
+Prepared by cooks from various villages who are part of the Cooks’ Alliance.

-With the support of the local community and the backing of international organizations, Shillong will hit the headlines as the world converges for International Terra Madre 2015, to establish its theme “The Future We Want: Indigenous Perspectives and Actions”… A call from Mother Earth.
-The significance of the event taking place in India this year is momentous, given that it is only the second time that this event is happening globally, after its predecessor in Jokkmokk, Sweden in 2011- hosted by Slow Food Sampi, the indigenous peoples of northern Europe.
-To better understand why Shillong has been chosen as the venue, it is important to note that the North-East is home to 250 indigenous groups and is considered one of the most bio-culturally diverse areas of the world.
+With the support of the local community and the backing of international organizations, Shillong will hit the headlines.
+As the world converges for International Terra Madre 2015, to establish its theme “The Future We Want Indigenous Perspectives and Actions”.
+A call from Mother Earth.
+The significance of the event taking place in India this year is momentous.
+Given that it is only the second time that this event is happening globally.
+After its predecessor in Jokkmokk, Sweden in 2011 hosted by Slow Food Sampi and the indigenous peoples of northern Europe.
+To better understand why Shillong has been chosen as the venue, it is important to note that North-East India is home to 250 indigenous groups.
+And is considered one of the most bio-culturally diverse areas of the world.

 The exceptional quality of ITM 2015 is that it simultaneously aims to educate and entertain its guests, delegates and the local community about various facets of the food and culture of indigenous peoples worldwide.
-The Indigenous Terra Madre festival is also special because it is India’s only event entirely dedicated to them: bringing together representatives of these communities to celebrate their food cultures and discuss how to bring their knowledge and vision of local food systems into modern times.
+The festival is also special because it is India’s only event entirely dedicated to them.
+Bringing together representatives of these communities to celebrate their food cultures.
+And discuss how to bring their knowledge and vision of local food systems into modern times.

 ITM Kitchen: An experimental food lab where 4 chef pairings (an international and a local chef) by turns will cook together to create one unique dish.